Stream Processing, Apache Spark, Architecture

 Micro-Batching vs True Streaming

-True streaming engines like Flink process events one-at-a-time through a dataflow graph.
+True streaming engines like Apache Flink (1.19+) process events one-at-a-time through a dataflow graph.
 This enables single-digit millisecond latencies and more natural event-time semantics.
+Flink's state backend has matured significantly, RocksDB state backend now supports incremental checkpointing, state TTL (time-to-live) for automatic cleanup, and changelog-based recovery in Flink 1.15+.
+For comprehensive coverage, see Flink State Management and Checkpointing.
 However, it requires sophisticated state management, complex checkpointing mechanisms, and careful watermark handling to achieve exactly-once guarantees.

-Kafka Streams takes a different approach to true streaming, embedding stream processing directly into your application as a library.
+Kafka Streams (3.0+) takes a different approach to true streaming, embedding stream processing directly into your application as a library.
 It processes records individually but maintains local state stores and coordinates distributed processing through Kafka's consumer groups.
+With processing.guarantee=exactly_once_v2 (introduced in Kafka 2.5, refined in 3.0+), Kafka Streams achieves exactly-once semantics with significantly lower overhead than earlier implementations.
 This achieves low latency while leveraging Kafka's durability and replication.

 Micro-batching frameworks trade latency for simplicity.
 By processing small groups of events together, they achieve stronger exactly-once semantics more easily and offer simpler failure recovery.
 The programming model is more accessible to developers familiar with batch processing.